ZinWR/Virtual_World/README.md

 A dynamic world with built in neural networks and machine learning

 ## Development Process
-1. Spatial Graph through clicks
+1. Spatial Graph through button clicks